You will need

 ½ cup (125 ml) granadilla pulp

 Adjust the oven rack to the middle position.
-Preheat the oven to 140°C and line a large oven tray with baking paper.
+Preheat the oven to 120°C and line a large oven tray with baking paper.
 Draw a 24 cm diameter circle on the baking paper.
 Do not use a plastic mixing bowl.
 Glass, copper or stainless steel is best.
-Wipe the bowl out with the cut side of the lemon and then dry it with clean kitchen paper.
+Wipe the bowl out with the cut side of the lemon.
 Rinse the beaters in boiling water to make sure there is not a speck of grease on them.

 Stand the bowl on a dishcloth.
 Beat the egg whites on high speed while turning the bowl with your one hand.

-When the whites form peaks, you can start adding the Meringue Mix tablespoon by tablespoon.
-Continue beating and adding the Mix slowly until the mixture becomes very thick, heavy and shiny.
+When the whites form peaks, you can start adding the castor sugar tablespoon by tablespoon.
+Continue beating and adding the castor sugar slowly until the mixture becomes very thick, heavy and shiny.

 Beat in the boiling water.
 Sift the cornflour over and fold it in by hand with a spatula.

-- Baking meringue mixtures are actually more a process of drying them out.
+- Baking meringue mixtures is actually more a process of drying them out.
 So the rule is a low oven temperature for a long time.

 - Home-made pavlova will turn an ivory or pale champagne colour.
 The slight caramelisation of the sugar increases the flavour.